specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/linking-work-items-with-tags.md

 ## Linking GitHub Pull Requests

 Test Cases can also be linked to GitHub Pull Requests using tags.
-For details on that please check the [*How to link GitHub pull requests* guide](../../important-concepts/how-to-link-github-pull-requests.md#linking-github-pull-requests-with-tags).
+For further details on that please check the [*How to link GitHub pull requests* guide](../../important-concepts/how-to-link-github-pull-requests.md#linking-github-pull-requests-with-tags).

 ## Limitations